 Instead of adding a trinket or two, changing some graphics or lighting, Promods is a huge project that practically gives you a new, much bigger game, adding over 80 new cities and several countries to the map, not to mention new cosmetics, skins, trailers, companies and so on.
 It is nearly 8 GiB in size and composed of about 15 mods (the number may vary depending on your options) that must be added in the right order with the mod manager.

-Since it’s that big of an undertaking, it is not in the Steam workshop and it is sort of a pain to update:you have to remove all previous versions of the mods and then add the new versions in the same order.
-Also, they need exact game versions and every new version of the modset takes 1-2 weeks to appear after each new version on Steam or GOG (it is suggested on their pages to use the “betas” properties tab for the game on Steam to select an older build while the synchronized version is not out).
+Since it’s that big of an undertaking, it is not in the Steam workshop and it is sort of a pain to update: you have to remove all previous versions of the mods and then add the new versions in the same order.
+Also, they need exact game versions and every new version of the modset takes 1-2 weeks to appear as a synchronization update, at least on Steam, since SCS Software keeps choosing several old versions of the game in their “betas” properties tab.
+This is not much of a concern, though.

 The modset also requires all official map DLCs to work – probably a very smart way to prevent conflicts of interest with SCS Software – and in the download page, it only allows you to download the mods at 300 kB/s if you do not wish to pay 1 Euro for the “premium” download.

-Even then, on thing can be said with confidence: passing all the obstacles, this modset is one of the best you can add to Euro Truck.
-It is worth every byte.
-It is not only a matter of quantity; it adds an enormous amount of quality to the game, more believable scenarios, companions, roads that actually offer alternate paths, meaningful missions and so much life to the landscape.
+Even then, I can say with confidence: this modset is AMAZING.
+It is worth every single byte.
+It is not only a matter of quantity, it adds an enormous amount of quality to the game, more believable scenarios, companions, roads that actually offer alternate paths, meaningful missions and so much life to the landscape.

 <STEAM PREFIX>/steamapps/compatdata/270880/users/steamuser/My Documents/American Truck Simulator/mod.